 - Fresh organic citrus peel for garnish (I loved it with Meyer lemon)

 - Place first three ingredients into a champagne flute.

 - Fill flute with sparkling wine.

-- Rub citrus peel, pith side down, on glass rim.
+- Rub citrus peel, pith side up, on glass rim.
 Place into glass.
 (Or you can garnish with a citrus wedge instead, as pictured.)